Vawkavysk: Second Polish Republic

 The Treaty of Riga was signed in Riga on 18 March 1921, between Poland, Soviet Russia (acting also on behalf of Soviet Belarus) and Soviet Ukraine.
-The treaty ended the Polish-Bolshevik War.
-Following this, Vawkavysk became a part of the interwar Second Polish Republic in the period between 1919 and 1939.
-Wołkowysk powiat was part of the Białystok Voivodeship and the seat of gmina Biskupice.
+The treaty ended the Polish–Soviet War.
+Afterwards, the city remained part of the interwar Second Polish Republic, and was the seat of the Wołkowysk County in the Białystok Voivodeship and the seat of gmina Biskupice.

-On 8 December 1922 the 3rd Regiment of Mounted Riflemen entered the town's barracks.
-In 1924 the 8th Cavalry Brigade Command was created.
-As of 1939 Vawkavysk contained an iron foundry, two brick factories, two sawmills, and other small businesses.
-On the outskirts of town was a cement plant, which was considered one of the most powerful companies in Western Belarus.

 World War II

-Upon the invasion of the Second Polish Republic by Nazi Germany and the Soviet Union, the Wołkowysk Reserve Cavalry Brigade was formed.
-Vawkavysk came under Soviet occupation on 18 September 1939 as a result of the German–Soviet Treaty of Friendship, Cooperation and Demarcation.
+Upon the invasion of Poland by Nazi Germany and the Soviet Union, the Wołkowysk Reserve Cavalry Brigade was formed.
+Wołkowysk came under Soviet occupation on 18 September 1939 as a result of the German–Soviet Treaty of Friendship, Cooperation and Demarcation.
 On 2 November 1939, Vawkavysk, along with the rest of Western Belarus, was annexed by the Soviet Union.
 On November 14, 1939, it was included into the Byelorussian Soviet Socialist Republic.
 Vawkavysk became the regional capital of the Belastok Region within the Byelorussian SSR on 15 January 1940.
 The town was a point of detention and deportation of German and Polish prisoners of war, including prisoner-of-war camp 281 by the Red Army until 1941.